Lullabot/fliparoo/README.md

 Also note that the display items need to be a type of html element which can accept sub-elements.
 Above, each `<li>` gets `<div>` elements inserted into it.
 For instance, a collection of `<img>` elements wouldn't work because you can't nest another element inside an image.

 ### Single vs. Double Lists
 Fliperoo works with either two lists or just one.
-In the case of two lists, one list is the "display" list and the other is the "stockpile".
-This allows the stockpile list to be hidden with CSS so if Javascript is disabled and Fliperoo doesn't do anything, only a few of the list items will be displayed.
+In the case of two lists, one list is the "display" list and the other is the "queue".
+This allows the queue list to be hidden with CSS so if Javascript is disabled and Fliperoo doesn't do anything, only a few of the list items will be displayed.
 This also solves the FOUC (flash of unstyled content) problem which can happen briefly during the page load.

 It is also possible to use a single list and define the number of items to display using the `displayCount` parameter.
 Although this is an easier method for most web developers, keep in mind that if Javascript is disabled, all list items will be diplayed.
 Please allow for this in your CSS styling.